 One of the worst carriers of germs is our mobile phones.
 Did you know that 1 in 6 mobile phones have fecal matter on them, which can carry billions of germs per gram.
 Disgusting!
 Although washing our hands after using the toilet is important, it is also worth washing them spontaneously at different points of the day.
 If you are caring for a sick relative or friend, have younger or older family members or are visiting the hospital you must remember to keep your hands extra hygienic to ensure that everyone you come into contact with it safe.
-Other key areas to consider is when using public transport or handling animals.
+Another possible solution is to wear single-use, disposable gloves, like those produced by hand hygiene companies such as Unigloves, when dealing with a sick person or visiting the hospital.
+Other key areas to consider are when using public transport or handling animals.
 Both of which carry with them a considerable amount of germs.
-Handwashing should be a priority during this time.
+Handwashing (or glove-wearing) should be a priority during this time.

 Special care should be taken when dealing with children, the elderly or people with weaker immune systems.
 One study found that 39% of catering workers don’t wash their hands after using the toilet.
 This is even after all the health and safety training most establishments impose on their staff.

 The method is simple.
 A quick rinse with the water won’t be enough.
 We must use soap and lather for at least 20 seconds.
 This gives the soap enough time to bind the dirt and germs, the water then sends the dirt and germs down the drain.
 Try to avoid using germ touch points by using a towel or your elbow to turn of the tap or use a door handle.
 Dry your hands effectively as water helps germs to multiply.